-For guidance in applying section 382 to loss corporations whose instruments were acquired by Treasury under certain programs under the Emergency Economic Stabilization Act of 2008, see Notice 2009-38, 2009-18 I.R.B.
-901.
+For guidance in applying section 382 to loss corporations whose instruments were acquired by Treasury under certain programs under the Emergency Economic Stabilization Act of 2008, see Notice 2010-2, 2010-2 I.R.B.
+251.

-- If a corporation acquires control of another corporation (or acquires its assets in a reorganization), the amount of pre-acquisition losses that may offset recognized built-in gain may be limited (see section 384). - If a corporation elects the alternative tax on qualifying shipping activities under section 1354, no deduction is allowed for an NOL attributable to the qualifying shipping activities to the extent that the loss is carried forward from a tax year preceding the first tax year for which the alternative tax election was made.
-See section 1358(b)(2). - An NOL cannot be carried to or from any tax year for which the insurance company is not subject to tax under section 831(a), or to any tax year if, between the tax year from which the loss is being carried and such tax year, there is an intervening tax year for which the insurance company was not subject to tax imposed by section 831(a).

-• If a corporation has a loss attributable to a disaster, special rules apply.
+If a corporation acquires control of another corporation (or acquires its assets in a reorganization), the amount of pre-acquisition losses that may offset recognized built-in gain may be limited (see section 384).

+- If a corporation elects the alternative tax on qualifying shipping activities under section 1354, no deduction is allowed for an NOL attributable to the qualifying shipping activities to the extent that the loss is carried forward from a tax year preceding the first tax year for which the alternative tax election was made.
+See section 1358(b)(2). - An NOL cannot be carried to or from any tax year for which the insurance company is not subject to tax under section 831(a), or to any tax year if, between the tax year from which the loss is being carried and such tax year, there is an intervening tax year for which the insurance company was not subject to tax imposed by section 831(a). - If a corporation has a loss attributable to a disaster, special rules apply.
 See the Instructions for Form 1139.

-For more details on the NOL deduction, see section 172, section 844, the Instructions for Form 1139, Corporation Application for Tentative Refund, and Pub.
-542.
+For more details on the NOL deduction, see section 172, section 844 and the Instructions for Form 1139, Corporation Application for Tentative Refund.

 Line 37.
 Taxable income.
 If line 37 (figured without regard to the items listed below under Minimum taxable income) is zero or less, the corporation may have an NOL that can be carried back or forward as a deduction to other tax years.

 Generally, a corporation first carries back an NOL 2 tax years.
 However, the corporation may elect to waive the carryback period and instead carry the NOL forward to future tax years.
 See the instructions for Schedule I, item 11, on page 19.
-Also, see the exception below for a 2008 or 2009 NOL.

-See the Instructions for Form 1139 for details, on other elections that may be available, which must be made no later than 6 months after the due date (excluding extensions) of the corporation's tax return.
+Special rules and exceptions to the 2-year carryback period apply to certain NOLs.
+See the Instructions for Form 1139 for details, on these special rules and other elections that may be available, which must be made no later than 6 months after the due date (excluding extensions) of the corporation's tax return.